takatomatsumura/gpt-review/prompt.md

     Read the path of the file to be pointed out from the differences.
   - line_number

-    Read the line numbers listed at the left end of each line from the provided differences  such as '`line_number`+ `code`' not '`line_number` `code`'.
+    Read the line numbers listed at the left end of each line from the provided differences  such as "`line_number`+ `code`" not "`line_number` `code`".
 Always specify the line numbers of the code after the changes, not before.
   - perspective

     Select the perspective from which the code had an issue: 'パフォーマンス', 'セキュリティ', or '保守性'.
 Must be Japanese.